The Marvel Cinematic Universe has become such a fixture of pop culture that it’s difficult to imagine that the whole ordeal was a massive crapshoot.

 “For me this is my ‘Thor One.’
 I've seen the other films and I respect them, but I can't spend too much time thinking about this as a three-quel because then I'll get tied up too much in respecting what went before and respecting what's to come after.
 [Thor: Ragnarok] has to be a standalone film because this could be the only time I do this.
 I just want to make it [my] version of a Marvel film in the best way possible.”

-Even Guardians of the Galaxy, which this film is so often compared to, has a lot more pathos than casual discourse acknowledges and is much stronger for it.
+Marvel's own Guardians of the Galaxy has often been held as an analogue to "Ragnarök," the case for why this approach really works, actually, and "why didn't we do this earlier?"
+But what every one of these arguments sidesteps is that "Guardians" has a lot more pathos than casual discourse acknowledges--and is much stronger for it.
 Even before the opening titles disco onto the screen, that film opens with a kid watching his mother die right before his eyes.
 Where Guardians of the Galaxy has some emotional dialogue, “Ragnarok” is mostly here to have fun.

-But critics of the franchise insist that it's not just that “Ragnarok” is more entertaining than previous films, the movie itself is just a stronger offering--The writing is stronger, the plot is better, Thor himself is a richer character in this film.
+But critics of the franchise insist that it's not just that “Ragnarök” is more entertaining than previous films, the movie itself is just a stronger offering--The writing is tighter, the plot is better, Thor himself is a richer character in this film.
 I've heard these lines a lot, and they've never rang true for me.
+No matter how hard people have tried to look for it, neither Thor's internal nor external journeys here have the same engine as the first two films.

 Thor’s storyline in “Ragnarok” has echoes of his arc in the first film.
 In both outings, Thor is suddenly cut off from everything that he used to associate with power and worth and has to reassess what those mean, but his journey is much stronger in that first film.